ikempf/circe-derivation-edge-cases/readme.md

 ## Quirks

-Using circe syntax is dangerous because of type inference
+Using circe syntax can be dangerous because of type inference
 ```
 input.asJson != (input: Parent).asJson
 ```